Lopburi Monkey Festival 2023: The Monkey Buffet of Thailand

 ₹ 11,000 onwards View Packages

-Lopburi is one of the first cities to have been built in Thailand.
-It houses some spectacular ruins and other beautiful sights like King Narai's Lopburi Palace and the Wat Phra Sri Rattana Mahathat temple making it much of a hidden gem.
-It more often than not goes unnoticed when travellers are building their itineraries, especially since it is not among the usual cities that tourists come to Thailand to visit.
+Lopburi was one of the first cities in Thailand to have been built.
+It houses spectacular ruins and other beautiful sights like King Narai's Lopburi Palace and the Wat Phra Sri Rattana Mahathat temple, making it a hidden gem.
+More often than not, it goes unnoticed when travelers are building their itineraries, especially since it is not among the usual cities that tourists come to Thailand to visit.
 However, all that changes once every year during the famous Lopburi Monkey Festival.

 San Phra Kan & Phra Prang Sam Yot Temples